syncfusion-content/blazor-docs/blazor/combobox/form-validation.md

 ## ComboBox inside edit form

-EditForm validates all data annotation rules using `DataAnnotationsValidator`.
-Type or choose the value from the dropdown popup and if the value is valid, then the given input will be ready to submit.
+The `EditForm` validates all data annotation rules using the `DataAnnotationsValidator`.
+Type or choose the value from the ComboBox popup.
+The given input will be ready to submit if the value is valid.
 Otherwise, an error message will be shown until you choose the valid value.

 {% highlight cshtml %}